ClearC2/headlamp/readme.md

 Unless a function is provided, a 200 status code will be sent.

 #### `responses`
-Instead of, or in conjunction with the `response` key, you can provide static responses.
+Instead of, or in conjunction with, the `response` key, you can provide static responses.
 ```js
 export default {
   path: '/people',